 This post may contain affiliate links.

-If you are currently working on addition facts with your young learners, you’ll love this hands-on activity!
+If you are currently working on addition facts with your young learners, you’ll love this hands-on math activity!

-How to Teach Addition with Plastic Easter Eggs
+Practice Addition Facts with Plastic Eggs

 Pull the Easter eggs apart so you have 2 halves.

 On one half, write one addition problem of your choice that equals a number less than 10, but don’t write the answer.

 On the other half, write 4 or 5 different numbers less than 10 around the edge of the egg, making sure to include the answer to the math problem.